On the parity conjecture for Hilbert schemes of points on threefolds: Proof of the main result

 we obtain the equation

 Now, the desired conclusion follows, since

 where the last equation is the vanishing of the Euler characteristic $ \sum_i (-1)^i ext^i(S/J,S/I). $ \end{proof}

-As a consequence, Conjecture \ref{ConjQuot} holds in the case of monomial submodules.
+As a consequence, Question \ref{QueQuot} has an affirmative answer in the case of monomial submodules.
 Recall that a submodule of a free module is called \emph{monomial} if it is a direct sum of monomial ideals.

 \begin{cor} Let $S = \kk[x_1, x_2, x_3]$ and $F$ a free $S$-module of rank $r$.
 Let $M = F/K$ be an $S$-module of finite length $d$.
 If $K\subseteq F$ is a monomial submodule, then $hom(K,M) \equiv rd \pmod{2}.$ \end{cor}